soudeepd/soudeepd.github.io/index.md

 <br> interested in the application of statistics
 <br> in sports, especially soccer.
 <br>
-<br> Previously, I was a student at the Indian
+<br> Previously, I studied at the Indian Statistical
-<br> Statistical Institute, where I completed my
-<br> Bachelor's degree (in 2011), and Master's
+<br> Institute, where I completed my Bachelor's degree (in 2011),
-<br> degree (in 2013) in Statistics.
-For my Master's
+<br> and Master's degree (in 2013) in Statistics.
-<br> thesis, I worked on Association Analyses for
+<br> For my Master's thesis, I worked on Association Analyses for
 <br> Identifying Rare Genetic Variants with <a href="http://www.isical.ac.in/~saurabh/">Dr. Saurabh Ghosh</a>.
 </td>
 </tr>